Teaching Strategies Checklist for Digital Fluency

-As a teacher you can encourage your students to become technology innovators by providing them to access to a variety different technologies.
-It is essential that they are given the opportunity to not only encounter problems, but to also find solutions to solve these problems independently.
-This provides them with a powerful learning experience for them.
+As a teacher, you can encourage your students to become technology innovators by providing them access to a variety of different technologies.
+It is essential that they are given the opportunity to not only encounter problems but to also find solutions to solve these problems independently.
+This provides them with a powerful learning experience.

-Now we come to discuss about digital fluency which basically means that they have a sound grounding in ICT.
-Shifting away from their ‘technology neophyte’ tag, they begin to focus more on learning technologies and by end of the primary if not early secondary, they should be digitally fluent.
+Now we come to discuss digital fluency which basically means that they have a sound grounding in ICT.
+Shifting away from their ‘technology neophyte’ tag, they begin to focus more on learning technologies and by end of the primary, if not early secondary, they should be digitally fluent.